GLOBAL MARKETS-Stocks gain on merger activity, dollar rises

 A rally in technology shares in Europe tracked Friday’s surge in the U.S. tech sector, helping equities bounce back from losses last week.

-Germany’s DAX index rose 1.8 percent, just 1 percent below its all-time high, while the FTSEurofirst index of 300 leading European companies gained 1.18 percent to close at 1,596.31.
+Germany’s DAX index rose 1.6 percent, nearing an all-time high, while the FTSE Eurofirst index of 300 leading European companies gained 1.02 percent.
+MSCI’s all-country world index rose 0.6 percent.

 “A lot of it is certainly merger related, there’s no question about that, and that gins up confidence among everyday investors.
 If the insiders are willing to make big acquisitions, why not the rest of us?” said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.